System design interview guide

 Production angles

 Waitlists are fairness machines disguised as queues.
-Production breaks when priority rules conflict with FIFO expectations, when promotion workers are seconds behind user patience, and when offers expire in the notification channel slower than the TTL.
-Support tickets are existential: “I was next” is a reputation problem, not a log line.
+Production breaks when priority rules conflict with FIFO expectations, when promotion workers lag user patience, and when offers expire in the notification channel slower than the TTL.

 "I was skipped" — fairness vs opaque reordering

-What it looks like — Social media outrage, chargebacks, executive escalation.
-Audit shows a priority-tier insert or a buggy sort key that promoted someone out of strict arrival order.
+What users saw — Social media outrage, chargebacks, executive escalation.
+Audit shows a priority-tier insert or buggy sort key.
 Users screenshot position numbers that changed without explanation.

-Why it happens — Product adds VIP, loyalty, or geo boosts without documenting conflicts with FIFO marketing.
-Concurrent capacity events recompute ranks; off-by-one bugs in windowed queries skip rows under pagination cursors.
+Why — Product adds VIP or loyalty boosts without documenting conflicts with FIFO marketing.
+Concurrent capacity events recompute ranks; off-by-one bugs skip rows under pagination cursors.

-What good teams do — Immutable audit log per transition (from_state, to_state, reason_code, rule_version); support replay tool that read-only reconstructs position history; public copy honest about priority lanes.
-Postmortems treat fairness bugs as P0 even when revenue looks fine.
+What good teams do — Immutable audit log per transition (from_state, to_state, reason_code, rule_version).
+Support replay tool reconstructs position history.
+Public copy honest about priority lanes.
+Fairness bugs are P0 even when revenue looks fine.

 Offers expire before the user sees them

-What it looks like — SMS arrives after offer_expires_at; push is throttled by the OS; the user opens email hours later.
-Conversion tanks; ops extends TTL ad hoc and accidentally breaks downstream inventory math.
+What users saw — SMS arrives after offer_expires_at.
+Push throttled by OS.
+User opens email hours later.
+Conversion tanks; ops extends TTL ad hoc and breaks inventory math.

-Why it happens — TTL tuned for happy-path latency assumptions; third-party providers add variable delay; DND and spam filters hide channels.
-Worker lag between OFFERED and notification enqueue eats the same window you budgeted for human reaction time.
+Why — TTL tuned for happy-path latency.
+Provider delay, DND, spam filters.
+Worker lag between OFFERED and notification enqueue eats the human reaction budget.

-What good teams do — In-app inbox as primary surface with push/SMS as hints; size TTL ≥ p99 notification latency plus a human reaction budget; monitor time from CapacityReleased to delivered by channel.
-Extend offers idempotently with audit trails, not silent clock changes.
+What good teams do — In-app inbox as primary surface.
+Size TTL ≥ p99 notification latency plus reaction time.
+Monitor time from CapacityReleased to delivered by channel.
+Extend offers idempotently with audit—not silent clock changes.

 Promotion backlog: cancellations spike faster than workers

-What it looks like — WAITING users see stale position; offers arrive in bursts hours after inventory freed.
-Queue depth ramps while per-pod CPU looks fine—often DB lock contention or a single hot shard serializing updates.
+What users saw — WAITING users see stale position.
+Offers arrive in bursts hours after inventory freed.
+Queue depth ramps while CPU looks fine—often DB lock contention on one hot shard.

-Why it happens — Many cancellations enqueue promotion jobs faster than workers drain; a hot event or venue row becomes a serialization point; naive SELECT FOR UPDATE over large ranges.
+Why — Many cancellations enqueue jobs faster than workers drain.
+Hot resource row serializes updates.
+Naive SELECT FOR UPDATE over large ranges.

-What good teams do — Scale workers horizontally with partition by resource_id; wave promotions to smooth notification spikes; shard hot resources or use per-event queues.
-Measure lag from CapacityReleased to OFFERED, offer expiry without open, and booking failure rate on accept (double tap, flaky network).
+What good teams do — Scale workers with partition by resource_id.
+Wave promotions to smooth notification spikes.
+Measure lag from CapacityReleased to OFFERED, offer expiry without open, booking failure rate on accept.

 [ Many cancellations ] --> promotion worker falls behind